-Plan InternationalIn partnership with Plan International, this programme aims to tackle unequal power relations and challenge harmful social norms that perpetuate the insecurity and exclusion of girls in Kampala, Uganda.
+Kawempe Youth CentreIn 2017 Brass for Africa partnered with Kawempe Youth Centre.
+This initiative was originally started with the support from Plan International’s Safer Cities For Girls programme – an initiative aiming to tackle unequal power relations and challenge harmful social norms that perpetuate the insecurity and exclusion of girls in Kampala, Uganda.

-Brass for Africa provides a comprehensive twice-weekly Music and Life-Skills programme in three centres across Kampala: Kawempe Youth Centre, Youth Empowerment Link, Kasanvu Brass Band.
-Learning music promotes teamwork, diversity and inclusivity.
-Our partnership with Plan International creates a safe space for girls and women in society to learn and perform equally with their male counterparts.
+Our partnership with Kawempe Youth Centre creates a safe space for girls and women to learn and perform equally with their male counterparts.
 By training girls and boys together and arranging regular performance opportunities, girls gain fundamental skills that boost their self-confidence, resilience and sense of belonging.
-They learn to work together to achieve an objective hence venturing out to occupy their rightful space in society.
+This empowers them to venture out to occupy their rightful space in society.